Malaysian PM Mahathir says govt will pay 1MDB debt that it has guaranteed

 The newly appointed 92-year-old prime minister also said Malaysia would reach out to Switzerland, the United States, Singapore and Luxembourg to return any 1MDB funds they may have received.

 "The focus on corruption is important because we need to get back money which is still in Swiss, US, Singapore and maybe Luxembourg.
-For this we will contact the governments of the countries to recover the money there," Mahathir said.
+For this we will contact the governments of the countries to recover the money there."

+Mahathir said he had received briefings from the police and the Auditor-General and had read the recently de-classified 1MDB audit report.

+"We will take action and, if necessary, we will lodge a police report ...
+We will arrest the guilty," he said.